Aftermath of the 2008 Mumbai attacks: Requests for Pakistan's cooperation

 "...there are lists of about 20 persons.
 (These) lists are sometimes altered and this exercise is going on and we have renewed it in our demarche", Mukherjee said, adding that India "will await" Pakistan's response in the Indian-Arab forum.

 In an interview with NDTV, Pranab Mukherjee had not ruled out the option of military strikes against terror camps in Pakistan.
 Mukherjee said that every country has the right to protect its territorial integrity, and take appropriate action when necessary.
 He also said that it has become difficult to continue the peace process with Pakistan in this.

 Denials from Pakistan

-Pakistan claimed that it had not received any letter from Mohammad Ajmal Amir, the lone terrorist arrested for the Mumbai attacks, seeking legal aid.
-It also repeated its denial on his Pakistani nationality, saying it needed "incontrovertible" evidence.
+Mohammad Ajmal Amir, the lone terrorist arrested for the Mumbai attacks, had been identified by his father.
+The Pakistan High Commissioner to India, Shahid Malik, stated that this was insufficient; that they required evidence which would survive scrutiny in a court of law to confirm Ajmal's nationality.

-The Mumbai police had said that the captured terrorist Ajmal Amir had written a letter to the Pakistan High Commission in India, asking for help, and that the letter had been given to India's central government.
-But the Pakistan High Commissioner to India, Shahid Malik, told Karan Thapar in the "India Tonight" program of CNBC TV-18, that no such letter had been received.
+The Mumbai police had said that Ajmal Amir had written a letter to the Pakistan High Commission in India, asking for help, and that the letter had been given to India's central government.
+In an interview with Karan Thapar aired on CNBC TV18, Malik denied its existence.

-According to Pakistan's Dawn newspaper, Ajmal's father in Pakistan had admitted that the man seen in photographs at the CST railway station was indeed his son.
-But the High Commissioner said they needed "something which is incontrovertible, which cannot be challenged in a court of law".

-Pakistan was also not contemplating giving Zaki-ur-Rahman Lakhvi, the alleged mastermind of the Mumbai attacks, access to the FBI for investigation.